What is IPSS?

 Guidance on salary

-It’s required that total funding/remuneration for an IPSS doctor is at least equivalent to the pay received by a local postgraduate trainee at the equivalent level.
+It’s required that total funding/remuneration for an IPSS doctor is at least equivalent to the pay received by a UK doctor working at that level.
+This will be benchmarked against the relevant local pay scale being used by the employer.

-- Trainees who receive home funding, i.e. from their government or home institution, must if necessary have their funding topped up to the appropriate pay point on the junior doctor pay scale.
+- Trainees who receive home funding, i.e. from their government or home institution, must if necessary have their funding topped up to the appropriate pay point.

 - The RCPCH cannot sponsor doctors via IPSS if they are hired on an honorary basis with home funding that does not meet the minimum standards laid out here and is not topped up as per the above.